If you live in the Northeast, it’s inevitable: You’ll have to drive in cold and slippery conditions.

 “Once the car is running, you’ve dialed up your favorite radio station and your seat belt is fastened, drive reasonably until the engine comes up to operating temperature.
 It’s a more fuel-efficient approach,” Paul said.

-Don’t pull away without clearing all snow from your car.
+Don’t pull away until your windshield is completely defrosted and all snow is removed from your car.
 That includes the roof, taillights, headlights and side mirrors.

 Don’t let speed limits dictate how fast you travel.
 They’re set for ideal road and weather conditions, Ward said, not slippery pavement.
 Along those lines, leave additional following distance.